WillardFord/haplotype-threading/results/lab_notebook.md

 In an ideal world the best method might be to map all reads to the pangenome by minigraph to determine the correct loci.
 Then on a per-loci level use graphaligner to determine the specific paths favored.

+Next steps will be to try using graphaligner on the All of Us portal.

+## 2024-08-27